|

 A data type which represents a range of array indices along a single dimension.

-object can be used to create a slice of a multidimensional array (arraynd
+A range object can be used to create a slice of a multidimensional array (arraynd) according to an arithmetic sequence of indices along a single dimension.

-object starts either at or immediately after a start index, increments according to a given stride, and terminates either at or immediately before a stop index.
+The arithmetic sequence represented by a range object starts either at or immediately after a start index, increments according to a given stride, and terminates either at or immediately before a stop index.
 The stop index is permitted to be the maximum 64-bit signed integer (increasing sequences) or the minimum 64-bit signed integer (decreasing sequences), indicating that the sequence continues until the end of the array.

-object is defined using a chain of member function calls, as demonstrated below.
+A range object is defined using a chain of member function calls, as demonstrated below.

-for decreasing sequences.
+As in the above examples, it is recommended to use start_at and stop_before for increasing sequences and start_after and stop_at for decreasing sequences.
 However, as demonstrated below, it is possible to deviate from this convention.

 |